M.A. in Expressive Arts Therapy with a Minor in Psychology

 Expressive Arts Therapy is an intermodal field combining the study of health, illness, resilience, and the Arts.
 Through the process of Art-making, an Expressive Arts therapist discovers how their clients can live in a better way, how the Arts facilitate change, personal growth and transformation.

-Primitive cultures have often been cited as combining ritual, community and the use of the Arts for the purpose of healing and such practices have endured throughout the centuries.
+Indigenous cultures have often been cited as combining ritual, community and the use of the Arts for the purpose of healing and such practices have endured throughout the centuries.
 Through its intermodal approach, Expressive Arts Therapy integrates different Art modalities within a therapeutic context.
 Its roots are based in philosophy, anthropology, psychology and the Arts.
 The use of the Arts in Intermodal Decentering IDEC® is fundamental to the therapeutic process.

 Expressive Arts Therapy has, as its foundation, the practice of the Arts and our response to this innate quality.
 This creative process supports us to respond and to shape our world in a way that is life-giving and healing.
 The intrinsic human capacity to create is at the centre of the therapeutic work and thus the creative urge becomes stronger than illness, disease or psychic disorder, empowering the client to come in touch with their inner strengths and gain insight on how these resources can impact and transform the larger disharmony.